cherryred5959/blog/content/blog/you-will-stop-using-localstorage/index.md

 ## The KV Storage Proposal

-Key-Value Storage is a [proposal](https://wicg.github.io/kv-storage/) made by the Web Incubator Community Group (WICG) that aims to address the drawbacks of LocalStorage we have just analyzed.
+Key-Value Storage is a [proposal](https://wicg.github.io/kv-storage/) made by the Web Incubator Community Group (WICG) that aims to address the drawbacks of LocalStorage we have just mentioned.
 The specification mandates that it gets implemented by browser vendors as a built-in module and that it uses [IndexedDB](https://www.w3.org/TR/IndexedDB/) as its backing store.

 Let's see an example usage of the KV Storage API, as provided by the specification: